This week on Homeschool Highschool Podcast: Choosing Elective Credits for Homeschool High School.

 Meryl, as you probably know, is from South Africa.
 She has homeschooled her kids here in the States and is now running two competition teams for local homeschoolers (Quiz Bowl and Science Olympiad) as well as running her popular online academy FundaFunda Academy.

-Competitions can be a way to build elective credits that show a teen’s interest and skills.
-Choose competitions that:
+Choosing elective credits for homeschool high school, competitions can be a way to build elective credits that show a teen’s interest and skills.

 - Build a teen’s interest